antiboredom/automating-video-itp/README.md

 ## Schedule

 ### Week 1
-- Intro to python and the command line
+- Intro to the command line
-- Intro to FFMPEG
+- Getting content with youtube-dl
-- Intro to editing video with moviepy
+- Editing video with python and moviepy

 ### Week 2
-- Videogrep
-- Transcribing video
+- Videogrep & transcribing video
 - More on moviepy
 - Assignment 1 due